 The bounding box defines a minimal rectangular domain including all particles.
 With BBOXINCR the bounding box can be enlarged by a factor given in percent of the minimal rectangular domain.
+Default value is 2.0.

 16.11 Define Geometry

 The list of geometries defining the beam line boundary.
 For further details see Chapter Geometry.